For Tuyet, Katrina, KaSandra, and Luc

 “Alright, don’t mind if I do,” I replied, trying to hide my anxiousness, Lord knows I could use a belt before spilling the beans about his niece.

-“You and Jay still take your scotch on the rocks?”
+“You and Jai still take your scotch on the rocks?”

 “Of course, we’re not Philistines,” Lu answered, his voice trailing off as he reached his bedroom.

 “Nothing for me Whitey!
 OMG Lu Lu, I can’t believe you said that?
-You know that I’m wearing my skinny jeans to Spago’s tonight,” Jay hollered at me as he scolded his mate.
+You know that I’m wearing my skinny jeans to Spago’s tonight,” Jai hollered, scolding his mate in the same breath.
 Lu glided back into the living-room and whispered, “You’ll have to excuse him; he’s always a little bit crazy this time of the month.”

 I walked over to the bar and filled a couple of heavy crystal tumblers with two fingers of McCallen's, the house scotch of choice.
 I made sure to add ice in Lu’s glass, just the way he liked.
 Me, I prefer my booze neat, why dilute the experience, right?
 Carefully making my way back to the sofa I set Lu’s glass on the coffee table and strolled over to the window to take in the view from the top.
 Somehow the city didn’t appear as dirty as it did from the street.
 I guessed that was an advantage of living closer to the heavens.
 Taking a sip of my scotch I turned back to survey the room, my eyes settling on the bank of photos neatly displayed on the closed baby grand piano.
 They formed a spiral around an ornate candelabra ala Liberace like a circle of dominos waiting to be knocked over.

-I walked over to the instrument and picked up a picture of Lu and Jay in what appeared to be Hawaii.
+I walked over to the instrument and picked up a picture of Lu and Jai in what appeared to be Hawaii.
 It looked like it could be a photo of the happy couple on their unofficial wedding day.
 They were dressed in matching tunics, white of course, with several white leis around their necks.
 They looked happy, way happier than the pictures from my wedding day.
 Our wedding was in mid-January in Buffalo, New York.
 If you’ve ever been there I don’t need to describe the scene.
 We had a white wedding as well; just all of our white was outside covering the area with four foot snow drifts.
-Rhonda was stunning as usual, but I was anything but.
+Rhonda was stunning as usual, and I was anything but.
 She was ten years my junior and looked like a kid.
 Me, I looked like a cop.
-I still do.
+I still do, when I cut my hair short.
 As I returned the photo to its resting place I noticed another picture at the far end of the piano.
 It was a little girl.
 She appeared to be around ten years-old.
 She was beautiful.
 She was Sally November.
 I recognized her right away; you just can’t hide from a smile like that, it commands your attention.

-I set Sally’s picture down quickly, feeling all of a sudden like the snoop I was.
+I set Sally’s picture down quickly, all of a sudden feeling like the snoop that I was.
 I hot-footed it back to the sofa and sat down, taking a long pull on my drink before answering.